LPI 102-500 Exam Dumps

 Exam Code: 102-500

-Exam Name: LPIC-1 System Administrator Exam 102, Part 2 of 2, version 5.0
+Exam Name: LPIC-1 System Administrator Exam 102, Part 2 of 2, (version 5.0)

 Exam Questions: 234

-Last Updated: February 23, 2026
+Last Updated: April 8, 2026

-Related Certifications: Certified Linux Administrator
+Related Certifications: Linux Professional Institute LPIC-1

 Exam Tags: Beginner Linux system administrators and IT professionals